 It’s certainly not uncommon to put off thinking about unpleasantries.
 Perhaps this explains why 60% of Americans have no will or estate plan, according to a recent survey by Caring.com.
 The sober truth of passing and leaving your loved ones behind creates unsettling feelings, and most avoid the subject at all costs.

-But whether you like it or not, you’ll need to understand probate.
+But whether you like it or not, if you’re planning to leave your loved ones an inheritance you’ll need to understand probate.
 In a nutshell, probate is the legal process through which a deceased person’s estate is properly distributed to heirs and designated beneficiaries, and any debt owed is paid off.
 Generally, probate property is distributed according to last will and testament of the decedent’s, or person who has passed.

 If no will or estate plan exists, probate property is doled out according to state law.
 As you can imagine, leaving it to the state to decide how to distribute assets is not only time-consuming and headache-inducing but can be very painful for loved ones left behind.

-When it comes to the state California, there are several reasons to avoid probate altogether:
+When it comes to California and other states, there are good reasons to avoid probate altogether.

 Because probate is a court-administered process, an attorney typically needs to be involved.
 Additionally, an executor must be appointed to direct the procedure on behalf of the deceased person’s heirs.

 Both the attorney and executor are entitled to receive fees payable from the deceased person’s assets (aka the “estate”).
-While these fees are set by the state of California, they can be significant—and often unnecessary.
+While these fees are set by the state, they can be significant—and often unnecessary.

 For example, for a simple estate with $400,000 of assets (for simplicity’s sake, let’s not include any debt on the property), the required fee to the attorney and executor would be $11,000 each, or $22,000 total.
 That’s less money that will pass on to your surviving loved ones.